$darkmode

 A few things you might have noticed:

-• The value size of 0 for the first key makes it a NULL key, but only because it is binary.
+0 for the first key makes it a NULL key, but only because it is binary.
 The third key ($key string 11 0) also has value size 0, but is a string key.
-This means its value is an empty string "".
+This means its value is an empty string "".$key binary 0 -1 and dbus/config are because the respective names/values are empty.$key string 25 0 shows that newlines in key values are completely fine, because we know what size the value has to be.(status -1000)

 Export a KeySet using dump: